-So you are looking for Home Loan EMI Calculator (Free Excel sheet download)?
+So you are looking for Home Loan EMI Calculator (Free Excel sheet download) for the year 2023?

 In this post, we discuss how to calculate home loan EMI yourself and also provide you with Free Excel-based Home Loan EMI Calculator (Free download)

-Many people thing that EMI calculations are tough and even if they tried, they wont be able to figure things out.
+Many people think that EMI calculations are tough and even if they tried, they won’t be able to figure things out.
 Wrong!
 It’s on the contrary quite easy.

-And once you understand how EMI work, you will be in a better position to understand how changing the variables like principal, loan interest rate and tenure result in changing in monthly EMIs.
+And once you understand how EMI works, you will be in a better position to understand how changing the variables like principal, loan interest rate and tenure results in changing the monthly EMIs.

 How Home Loan EMI works?

 The EMI is made up of 2 parts: i) principal amount being repaid and ii) accrued interest.
-Or to put ir simplly, a part of the home loan EMI goes towards interest payment while the other part is used to reduce the outstanding loan principal.
+Or to put it simply, a part of the home loan EMI goes towards interest payment while the other part is used to reduce the outstanding loan principal.